Pylons/pyramid_layout/docs/layouts.rst

 added which will be available to all templates: ``layout``, ``main_template``, and ``panel``.  ``layout`` is an instance of the layout selected for the view.
-``main_template`` is the template object that provides the main layout (aka, owrap) for the view.  ``panel`` is a callable used to render panels in your templates.
+``main_template`` is the template object that provides the main layout (aka, owrap) for the view.  ``panel``, a shortcut for :meth:`pyramid_layout.layout.LayoutManager.render_panel`,  is a callable used to render panels in your templates.

 Using Layouts
 -------------